 The wax bomber jacket with sober lines and sophisticated colors is the first piece of the Petit Dakarois wardrobe, and it has not gone unnoticed.
 The brand wants to promote slow fashion and African craftsmanship.

-LOOM's belief is : "less but better".
-This men’s ready-to-wear brand offers pieces made to last in time.
-No more sweaters bulking after two machines, no more deformed t-shirts after one month.
+LOOM's credo is simple: "less but better".
+This men's ready-to-wear brand offers pieces made to last.
+No more pilling sweaters after two machines, no more deformed t-shirts after a month.

-LOOM has decided to produce better, with noble and certified materials to guarantee the durability of the pieces.
-Thanks to Julia and Guillaume, and their small margin on the collections, being eco-responsible is within everyone’s reach.
+LOOM decides to produce better, with noble and certified materials in order to guarantee the durability of the parts.
+Thanks to Julia and Guillaume, and their full transparency, being eco-responsible is within everyone's reach.